 The content itself was pretty lousy; it really seemed like it was nothing more than an epilogue to the previous book.

-The other thing about those books is the set of four girls.
+The other thing about those The Sisterhood of the Traveling Pants novels is the set of four girls.
 I’ve never had many girl friends in my life.
 I’ve always naturally gravitated toward guys and the majority of my good friends growing up were guys.
 I had one or two really excellent female friends (Amy in particular), but that was always the exception, rather than the rule.
 And then I went to college and was randomly assigned a roommate named Heather with two girls living next door named Sherry and Priscilla.
 We didn’t exactly hit it right off (my fault, sorry), but within three months, we were fabulous friends and the second semester of freshman year was one of the happiest times in my life.
 To have a group of girls like that who all liked one another so much, where I felt I belonged, where I wasn’t a charity friend or where I wished one of them away, was remarkable to me.
 The group of guys we ate dinner with dubbed us the “Topless Girls” because we lived in T Hall and I always told people that it stood for “Topless” so they wouldn’t forget which hall they were looking for.
 We wrote papers together, played Nerts for hours, attended church together, threw parties, found an apartment, went to some athletic events, and then grew up.

 Now, I am living in Texas, finished with college, and working full-time.
 Sherry is married, graduating in the summer, and probably moving to another continent with her husband.
 Heather will graduate with a masters in accounting next year.
 Priscilla is serving a mission in Canada and won’t return for eighteen months.
 Priscilla and Heather are from California, I am from Vegas, and Sherry’s from Texas.
 It’s unlikely, almost impossible, that we’ll all ever live near one another again.
 I do, of course, have a crazy suppressed wish that Heather will indeed choose to come work in accounting in Texas as she’s mentioned before, and that Sherry will want to return to the motherland.
 And if all three of us are here, perhaps Priscilla will join us too.
 But that’s so unlikely as to be laughable.